 International mentions also elevated the facts.
-CNN Travel, for example, often CNN Travel often cited Bangkok as a food city, by praising our vibrant street food scenes and also by highlighting a few dishes — Massamun curry, Tom Yum Goong, Tub Tim Krob, and so on — in their revered lists of the World’s Bests.
+CNN Travel, for example, often cited Bangkok as a food city, praising our vibrant street food scenes and also by highlighting a few dishes — Massamun curry, Tom Yum Goong, Tub Tim Krob, and so on, for example— in their lists of the World’s Bests.
 Visitors are always curious about our beautiful cultures, and our scrumptious foods keep them coming back.

-But then, there the Michelin Guide Bangkok that changed the entire dining field in the capital.
-Being recognised by the French Haute foodie guide seemed to have worked wonders.
+But then, there the Michelin Guide Bangkok that changed the entire dining field in Bangkok.
+Being recognised by the French Haute foodie guide seemed to have worked wonderfully.
 It is a powerful beckoning for food lovers the world over to come over and eat in Bangkok and the whole of Thailand.
-And that does not limit to our delicious hometown cuisines, but also much more – in different forms, formats, vibes and sensations that make Bangkok a food utopia in its own right.
+And that does not limit to our delicious hometown cuisines, but also much more – in different forms, formats, vibes, and sensations that make Bangkok a food utopia in its own right.
 Hope you enjoy eating away your stay in Bangkok.
 Please stay tuned for more food stories to come one this site.

 Here are among my favourite, worth-eating places, local and foreign, that make Bangkok a real food utopia.

-Street Food scenes — You cannot come to Bangkok and miss out on this vibrant local eating scenes.
+Street Food scenes — You cannot come to Bangkok and miss out on our vibrant local eating scenes.
 For most of us, street foods are convenient, tasty, and cheap.
-Urban area street food serve office workers during lunch hours, complete with a lunchtime market to satiate the office-shopping needs.
+Urban-area street food arenas serve office workers during lunch hours, complete with a lunchtime shopping streets to satiate the mid-day cravings.
 But then, the colourful scenes come alive at sundown.
 Chinatown or Yaowarat is always the best bet.
 Go there to soak in the vibes and enjoy our world-renowned street delicacies.

 Tips: Yaowarat street foods are open daily, although Monday nights are much quieter because of the weekly clearance.
 Best time to be there is from 18.00 onwards and start from the top of the road at the Chinatown Gate and walk north for the whole scene.